DotFixSoft/frxviewer/readme.md

 ## License

-This project is licensed under the MIT License - see the [DOTFIX_LICENSE.TXT](LICENSE) file for details.
+This project is licensed under the MIT License - see the [DotFix_Software_Plugin_License.txt](LICENSE) file for details.

 ### Attribution Requirement